 Bears Are Bad News: Inverted.
 Po is a giant softie and thinks he'd make an incompetent fighter because he's a panda.
 Justified, in that Tai Lung's first response to finding out a panda is the Dragon Warrior is to mock him.
 Apparently, the idea is commonplace in this world.

 Be Yourself: Quite possibly the most effective presentation of the moral.
 Instead of going the tried-and-true route of "You're perfect just the way you are!", the movie instead opts to acknowledge that while you should always strive for self-improvement, there are no shortcuts to greatness.
-Being the best you can be is hard work but it pays off in the end.
+You can't be handed the fulfilment of your potential like a present.
+Being the best you can be is hard work, and being great is something you decide to be in youself.

 Big Damn Heroes: Po's arrival just when Tai Lung is about to kill Shifu.
 Simultaneously played straight and parodied (he arrives just in time...but is exhausted from running up the many stairs to the Jade Palace.)

 Big Eater: Po, of course but Shifu is not far behind.
 During Po's training montage, you see him pack away a large amount of food in only a few seconds.

 British Accents: Done as an awesome reveal.
 Tai Lung has been talked up as a legendaryOne-Leopard Army throughout the movie with his very own Tailor-Made Prison, and the scene where he escapes from said prison is spectacularly violent and ingenious.
 Once outside, he grabs the goose messenger, smiles, opens his mouth to speak... and out comes the smooth, cultured rumble of Ian McShane.
 Compare this to some dubs, where he has a deep, almost Darth Vader like voice.